yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 returns an `std::optional<LocalFittingState>` containing the complete candidate only when every changed model is valid.
 Exact transformed no-op candidates retain the previous raw model without a round-trip conversion.
-Fixed-point candidates retain raw refit uncertainty;
-Anderson candidates retain uncertainty from the previous accepted state.
+Fixed-point candidates retain raw refit MDPDE uncertainty; Anderson candidates retain MDPDE uncertainty from the previous accepted state.
+Candidate building starts from `previous_state` and replaces only `mdpde`, so other `LocalGaussianResult` fields are retained from the previous accepted state.
+In particular, the raw refit's `fit_result` is used to classify progress and stationarity health but is not committed into the candidate.
 Accepted clusters copy only their active atoms from that candidate into the assembled state.
 Rejected or structurally invalid candidates produce no state, so their clusters keep the previous atom parameters for this iteration.

 ## Objective Gate and Ridge Retry